MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-storage.md

 - You can add LUNs to hosts and clusters.
 - If you already provisioned LUNs on a host group, you can assign these to hosts and clusters.
 - If you provisioned a storage pool on a host group, you can create LUNs during the procedure to add storage to a cluster.
 - If you want to use shared storage that isn't managed by VMM, the storage disks must be available to all hosts or nodes before you can add them.
 You need to provision one or more LUNs to all hosts you want to cluster, and then mount and format the storage disks on one of the nodes.

+> [!NOTE]
-Note that VMM doesn't support or block the use of asymmetric storage, where a workload can use disks that are shared between a subset of the cluster nodes.
+> VMM doesn't support or block the use of asymmetric storage, where a workload can use disks that are shared between a subset of the cluster nodes.
 Each cluster node must be a possible owner of the cluster disk.

 - After adding iSCSI storage to a host, you need to create a new session to the storage.